resilencelyn/learn-robotics-with-python/README.md

 E-mail: 522706601@qq.com

-I will upload some functions for robot computing here, which support c + + and python.
+I will upload some functions for robotics compution here, which support c++ and python.

 Any idea or discussion is highly welcomed.